tea2code/fantasy-rts/README.md

 ## Manual

+The game data/configuration uses [YAML](http://www.yaml.org/) as file format.
+Read the official documentation for more information.
+It is important to note that in the following reference lists (structures beginning with an hyphen) are represented with only one item while they can have a unspecified number.

 ### ID, Namespace, Names

 The variable *namespace* describes a namespace path of a certain entity.
 For every entity exists a *name* which togheter with the namespace is unique and forms the *id*.
 Multiple namespace path parts including the name become joined by a dot.